fohlab/itm4n.github.io/_posts/2020-04-24-windows-dll-hijacking-clarified.md

 The program first tries to load the DLL from `C:\MyCustomApp`, the application's directory, and doesn't find it there.
 Therefore, it tries to load it from the system directory `C:\Windows\System32`, where this library is actually located.

 We can see a potential issue here.
 What if the `C:\MyCustomApp` directory is configured with incorrect permissions and allows any user to add files?
 You guessed it, a malicious version of the DLL could be _planted_ in this directory, allowing a local attacker to execute arbitrary code in the context of any other user who would run this application.
-This first DLL hijacking variant is often rightly or wrongly called __DLL Sideloading__.
-This technique is mostly used by malwares but it can also be used for privilege escalation (see my article about [DLL Proxying](/dll-proxying/)).
+Although that's DLL search order hijacking, this first variant is also sometimes rightly or wrongly called __DLL Sideloading__.
+It's mostly used by malwares but it can also be used for privilege escalation (see my article about [DLL Proxying](/dll-proxying/)).

+> __Note:__ in theory DLL Sideloading has a specific meaning.
+According to MITRE: "_Side-loading vulnerabilities specifically occur when Windows Side-by-Side (WinSxS) manifests are not explicit enough about characteristics of the DLL to be loaded.
+Adversaries may take advantage of a legitimate program that is vulnerable to side-loading to load a malicious DLL._"

 __Scenario 3:__ loading a nonexistent DLL